darkconsole/avorion-mothballing/README.md

 This mod only really needs to be on the server, but I highly suggest you install it client side too.

-Copy all the files over to your game or use the patches.
+Copy the data directory to your game or use the patches.